richardatval/www.yesproject.org/what-you-can-do/experience-the-world-of-digital-media.md

 ### When can I get started?

-YES Media 9-week courses start in the following months:
-- 31 July 2018
-- 23 October 2018

-To find out more or apply for the next YES Media course contact [chris@seedcreativity.co.uk](mailto:chris@seedcreativity.co.uk) or 07758 252 301.
+To find out when the next course is starting or for more information contact [chris@seedcreativity.co.uk](mailto:chris@seedcreativity.co.uk) or 07758 252 301.

 ### About Seed Creativity